TRNet: Two-level Refinement Network leveraging Speech Enhancement for Noise Robust Speech Emotion Recognition: Proposed method

 \subsection{SER module}

-The SER module consists two major parts.
+The SER module consists of two major parts.
 Firstly, the acoustic encoder is employed to convert $\widetilde{\boldsymbol{X}}$ into an utterance-level representation, denoted as $\boldsymbol{h}$.
 Within this encoder, multiple convolutional layers are initially stacked with residual connections to capture local spectrogram characteristics.
 Subsequently, an average pooling is conducted along the frequency axis, while an attention pooling~\cite{mirsamadi2017automatic} is performed along the time axis to aggregate global information.
-Finally, the classifier is used to project $\boldsymbol{h}$ into a predicted emotion label, denoted as $\hat{y}$.
+Finally, a classifier composed of FC and Softmax layers is employed to project $\boldsymbol{h}$ into a predicted emotion label, denoted as $\hat{y}$.

 As shown in Figure~\ref{fig:overview}, we introduce another identical SER module, which is first pre-trained on the clean emotion dataset and then utilized to extract the utterance-level representation of the target speech, denoted as $\boldsymbol{h}_s$.
 During model training, the parameters of the pre-trained SER module are fixed.